Christopher Riley: Career

 In 2014 he produced and directed a documentary about American neuroscientist John Lilly's controversial 1960s attempts to build an interspecies communications bridge between humans and dolphins.
 The film included the only onscreen interview recorded with the female researcher at the centre of the work - Margaret Howe Lovatt, who had reportedly developed a close relationship with one of the animals.
 The resulting film, The Girl who talked to Dolphins, premiered at the 2014 Sheffield International Documentary Festival and received widespread five star reviews; The Telegraph noting that "the anti-sensationalist approach of Riley's superb documentary was its trump card."
 The film was nominated for both a BAFTA and an RTS award the same year and for a Grierson award in 2015.

 In 2015 it was announced that Riley would direct a new film on the Hubble Space Telescope for National Geographic Channels.
 The resulting documentary Hubble's Cosmic Journey included contributions from cosmologist Stephen Hawking, astrophysicist Ed Weiler and Charlie Pellerin, US Senator Barbara Mikulski and astronauts Story Musgrave, Charlie Bolden and John Grunsfeld.
 It premiered at National Geographic's Washington headquarters on 14 April 2015 and received its network premiere in 171 countries the following week.
 The film is narrated by astrophysicist Neil deGrasse Tyson, and was nominated for an Emmy in 2015.

 In October 2015 Riley's long-awaited feature documentary The Fear of 13 received its world premiere at the BFI London Film Festival where it was nominated for Best Documentary.
 The film tells the life story of death row prisoner Nicholas Yarris, and took Riley over seven years to make, working without funding for the project for much of that time.
 The title refers to triskaidekaphobia, the fear of the number 13, just one of the many words learned by prisoner Nick Yarris while absorbing thousands of books during his 20-year stay on Death Row in a Pennsylvania prison.
 It was received well by the critics scoring 92% on the review-aggregate site Rotten Tomatoes.
 The film received its network premiere on the BBC's Storyville series on 31 January 2016, and was picked up by Netflix across the rest of the world.
 In 2024 it was announced that actor Adrien Brody would play Yarris in a play adapted from the film by Lindsey Ferrentino and directed by Justin Martin at the Donmar Warehouse in London.
 In 2025 the production was nominated for an Olivier Award for best new play, with Brody nominated for best leading actor.
+In March 2026 the play will open on Broadway with Brody again playing the lead role.